Unboxing LLMs > loading...

 from transformers import AutoModelForCausalLM, AutoTokenizer

-coding_prompt = "Write a Python function to find the nth Fibonacci number using recursion."
+coding_prompt = "Write a Python function using recursion to compute the factorial of a number."

-science_prompt = "Explain the difference between mitosis and meiosis in cell division."
+science_prompt = "Explain the main differences between nuclear fission and nuclear fusion."

 5. Advanced Techniques and Considerations